Issue Creation Workflow

 Problem: Issue is complex and affects multiple areas Solution: Create the issue anyway with triage-needed and describe what you observe - triager will determine appropriate labels and may split into multiple issues if needed

-Problem: Not sure if this is a bug or expected behavior Solution: Create issue with triage-needed and describe the behavior - triager or PM can determine if it's a bug or wanted behavior
+Problem: Not sure if this is a bug or expected behavior Solution: Use the question template with triage-needed label and describe the behavior - triager or PM will determine if it's a bug or feature during triage

 Open Points